-- 6.10.
-Good quality design can improve social wellbeing and the quality of life by improving the built environment, reducing crime, improving public health, easing transport problems and providing supportive neighbourhoods. - 6.11.
-In October 2019, a new National Design Guide18 was launched, forming part of the Government's collection of Planning Practice Guidance.
-It forms a material consideration in the decision making process, particularly in the absence of local design guidance.
-The document sets out the ten characteristics necessary for creating a well-designed place, contributing to its physical character, a sense of community and addressing environmental issues affecting climate. - 6.12.
-The guide Building for Life 12 (BfL12) January 2015 third edition19 is the Government-endorsed industry standard for the design of new housing developments.
-Building for Life is a tool for assessing the design quality of homes and neighbourhoods.
+- 6.11.
+In October 2019, a new National Design Guide was launched, forming part of the Government's collection of Planning Practice Guidance.
+It forms a material consideration in the decision-making process, particularly in the absence of local design guidance.
+The document sets out the ten characteristics necessary for creating a well-designed place, contributing to its physical character, a sense of community and addressing environmental issues affecting climate.
+The National Model Design Guide expands on the ten characteristics. - 6.12.
+The guide Building for a Healthy Life 2020 is the Government-endorsed industry standard for the design of new housing developments.
+It is a tool for assessing the design quality of homes and neighbourhoods.
 The criteria also link to other standards for housing design, including the Housing Quality Indicators (HQI) standards and Secured by Design.
-The BfL12 provides a framework that stakeholders should use for development along with other policies contained within this plan for the neighbourhood area to achieve the industry standard's 'Built for Life' quality mark.
+The tool provides a framework that stakeholders should use for development along with other policies contained within this plan for the neighbourhood area to achieve the industry standard's 'Building for a Healthy Life' commendation. - 6.13.
+The Tiverton Neighbourhood Plan Design Codes for a Sustainable Town, produced by AECOM, include locally tailored design guidelines for Tiverton and applicants should work closely with those affected by their proposals to evolve designs that take account of the views of the community. - 6.14.
+When these building standards and guides are updated or superseded, this Neighbourhood Plan should use the updated standards for good quality, well-designed homes and neighbourhoods.